 We need to redefine the playing field.
 Professional and life-coaches often talk about achievable goals.
 What can we do in that moment?
 Sometime we must let-go of the long-term, forget the big plans.
 Quality of life is not about grandiose schemes of betterment or ambition, it is about the now.

 We need to set ourselves up for success.
 And that might mean no more than what can I do right now?
 These can be simple but necessary tasks, clean our teeth, plant some seeds in the garden, get the laundry done etc.

 Little micro achievements.
 One moment at a time.
 One thing at a time.
-Not world changing, but these can be life changing when we are otherwise emotionally consumed by the big picture.
-In those moments we take back control.
+Maybe not world changing, but often potentially life changing as we realise we can take back control.

 So be kind.
 Be fair.
 Make it manageable.
 What can I do now?
 This hour?
 This morning?
-I think you get the picture.
 When we acknowledge the limits to our achievement for a given moment, we can frame success.
-In the next moment we can set the next.
+In the next moment we can prepare for the next.
 Moment we moment we move forward, baby step by baby step.